- Your choice of contraception will depend on your situation and preferences.

 Contraception is a way to prevent pregnancy.
 There are some particular issues for people living with HIV to take into account when choosing a contraceptive method.

-Becoming a parent of a healthy, HIV-negative child is a realistic option for many people.
-However, you may want to plan when pregnancy happens, or avoid pregnancy ever happening.
+Becoming a parent of a healthy, HIV-negative child is a realistic option for many people with HIV.
+However, you may want to plan when pregnancy happens, or prevent pregnancy from ever happening.

 Choosing a contraceptive method

 Your choice of contraception will depend in part on your situation and preferences.
 Some of the things you might want to think about are: